ZinggJM/GxEPD/README.md

 - GxGDEW0213Z16 2.13 inch 104 x 212 3 color SPI display
 - GxGDEW029Z10  2.9  inch 128 x 296 3 color SPI display

-Note for use with package ESP8266 or ESP32:
-- some ESP libraries #undef min and max, #include these libraries AFTER the GxEPD display class!

 Added Fast Partial Update variant GxGDEW042T2_FPU for 4.2 inch black/white display
 - NOTE: This Fast Partial Update variant works with an experimental partial update waveform table
 - Side effects and life expectancy with this LUT are unknown, as it is NOT from the manufacturer!